-The haircut that is best for your dog will depend on the breed of dog that you have.
+Different breeds have very different requirements when it comes to haircuts.
 Speak to your Egg Harbor Township vet to find out how often your dog should have a haircut.

 To give your dog a haircut, begin by bathing and towel-drying your canine friend.
 Next, take a pair of sharp scissors and trim the fur around your pet's face and feet.
 Finally, use electric clippers to trim the rest of your dog's fur.

 Helping Your Dog to Stay Calm During Grooming

 Whether you are grooming your dog at home or taking them to a professional groomer it's a good idea to begin a grooming routine while your dog is very young.
 By beginning a regular routine of brushing, nail trimming and ear cleaning early, your dog will begin to see grooming as normal and not something to fear.